MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/media-capabilities.md

   });
     ```

-* Call `selectMedia` API for selecting media from device camera or gallery:
+* Call `selectMedia` API for capturing and selecting media from device camera or gallery:

     ```javascript
     let imageProp: microsoftTeams.media.ImageProps = {